mokyen/okyensourcesoftware/dmi.md

 * Consider the data that is core to the functionality of the entity.
 Identify any invariance(s) that exist.
 * Create a class to encapsulate any invariance.
 * All decision making should be unit tested
 * Unit tests should be preferred at the highest level possible that doesn't require IO.
 Other objects can be included in these tests so long as they do not have external dependencies that require mocking.
-However, it is at the developer's discretion to add in additional lower level unit tests as needed for clarity or to evaluate edge cases.
+However, it is at the developer's discretion to add in additional lower-level unit tests as needed for clarity or to evaluate edge cases.
 * Decision making should not have external dependencies.
 There shouldn't be any calls to outside objects to get or set data.
 Functions (free or member) should be as pure as possible.
 * Wiring code will typically not be unit test.
 * Integration tests should be written at the highest level reasonable to test the 'happy path(s)'.
-Any evaluation of error and edge cases should be handled through the unit tests and code reviews.
+Any evaluation of error and edge cases should be handled through unit tests and code reviews.
 * Test doubles should be avoided whenever possible.
 If they are required, the priority order of desirability is inversely correlated with the general level of complexity.
 From most desirable to least should be: stub, dummy, spy, fake, mock.

 ## Is this just clean architecture or hexagonal architecture?

 For anyone familiar with [Uncle Bob's clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) or [Alistair Cockburn's hexagonal architecture](https://alistair.cockburn.us/hexagonal-architecture), it could seem that DMI is the same thing.
 However, both of those are architectural philosophies.
 DMI is about designing software entities, specifically classes, functions, and structs.
 The philosophies certainly have significant parallels, and DMI is absolutely compatible with these architectural paradigms.
 In some ways, DMI is the low-level design version of these philosophies.

-Clean architecture defines a set of layers within the code where inner layers are unaware of the outer layers so that all source code dependencies point towards inward.
-The most inner layers are the 'entity layer' and 'use case layer', Martin also refers to as the 'enterprise business rules' and 'application business rules', respectively.
+Clean architecture defines a set of layers within the code where inner layers are unaware of the outer layers so that all source code dependencies point inward.
+The innermost layers are the 'entity layer' and 'use case layer', which Martin also refers to as the 'enterprise business rules' and 'application business rules', respectively.

 So isn't all of the decision-making in DMI in these inner layers?
 No, because decisions are made at every level of code.

 Consider a hardware driver, which would be in one of the outer layers.
-There are decisions that are made based on the data sheet for that part, and there is value in testing those decisions.
+Some decisions are made based on the datasheet for that part, and there is value in testing those decisions.

-**TODO: NEED MORE DETAILD EXAMPLE**
+**TODO: NEED MORE DETAILED EXAMPLE**

 ## References